 Gijs joined the ICCT team in August 2020 and currently works as a Project Manager.
 His work centres on Small Arms and Lights Weapons (SALW) as a source of terrorist financing as well as Foreign Fighters.

 Gijs is currently studying International Security at the Institute of Political Science of Paris (Sciences Po).
-After earning a BA in World Politics from Leiden University College in The Hague, he did an internship at the Dutch Embassy in Algiers, Algeria, and a private security firm.
+After earning a BA in World Politics from Leiden University College in The Hague, he did an internship at the Dutch Embassy in Algiers, Algeria, and at a private security firm.
 Reflecting these earlier experiences, Gijs’ main fields of interest include military strategy, diplomacy, crisis management, and civil-military relations.
-Moreover, Gijs has served as a board member to the Sciences Po Cybersecurity Student Forum, which aims to link international students of political science to policy makers and professionals in the cyber domain.
+Moreover, Gijs has served as a board member to the Sciences Po Cybersecurity Association, which aims to link international students of political science to policy makers and professionals in the cyber domain.

 Weijenberg, G. and Demuynck, M. Algeria in Mali: A Departure from the Military Non-Intervention Paradigm?
 Perspectives, The International Centre for Counter-Terrorism – The Hague, December 2020.

 In the fourth part of the Handbook of Terrorism Prevention and Preparedness, the authors explore the interaction between prevention and preparedness.
 These chapters explore what can, and what has been done, ranging from early warnings to the prevention of cyber-terrorism.
 The full table of contents can be found here.
 The Handbook consists of five parts. […]

 How has the media landscape changed in the past decades?
 And to what extent has this been affected by the change in governments throughout the years?
 The latest report in the Strategic Communications project seeks to answer these questions.
 Furthermore, it delves deeper into the culture of media reporting on terrorism in Egypt.
 This report […]